- Licensing Services

 Get a Tobacco License

 A license is required to sell or distribute tobacco in Washington.
-When you apply for a license through the Department of Revenue's Business Licensing Services, they send your application to the Tobacco Tax Enforcement Unit who will determine if you are qualified to hold a tobacco license, which includes passing a criminal background check.
+When you apply for a license through the Department of Revenue's Business Licensing Services, they send your application to the Washington State Liquor and Cannabis Board's Enforcement Division who will determine if you are qualified to hold a tobacco license, which includes passing a criminal background check.

 Washington requires one license for cigarette selling or distributing and another to sell or distribute other tobacco products (OTP).
 If you plan to sell both cigarettes and OTP, you need both cigarette and OTP license types for your business.